-issuers that have had material restatements of their financial results:
+issuers that have had material restatements of their financial results;

-- · issuers with significant volatility in their stock price; - issuers with the largest market capitalizations; - emerging companies with disparities in price to earnings ratios; - issuers whose operations significantly affect any material sector of the U.S. economy; and - · any other factors that the SEC deems relevant.
+- issuers with significant volatility in their stock price; - issuers with the largest market capitalizations; - emerging companies with disparities in price to earnings ratios; - issuers whose operations significantly affect any material sector of the U.S. economy; and - · any other factors that the SEC deems relevant.

-Amendments to an annual report may be necessary to respond to SEC comments.47
+Amendments to an annual report may be necessary to respond to SEC comments.

 Form 20-F requires an annual discussion and update of many items originally contained in the issuer's registration statement on Form F-1.
-Specifically, Form 20-F requires updates of all the items described in Part I.B.2 that do not specifically call for disclosures relating to a securities offering.48 In addition to updating such items originally contained in the registration statement on Form F-1, the reporting company must make disclosures in the annual report concerning (a) any material modifications of the rights of its security holders and (b) any material default with respect to its indebtedness.
+Specifically, Form 20-F requires updates of all the items described in Part I.B.2 that do not specifically call for disclosures relating to a securities offering.
+In addition to updating such items originally contained in the registration statement on Form F-1, the reporting company must make disclosures in the annual report concerning (a) any material modifications of the rights of its security holders and (b) any material default with respect to its indebtedness.

 In August 2008, the Advisory Committee on Improvements to Financial Reporting issued its final report.
-The Committee recommends a short executive summary at the beginning of a company's annual report on Form 20-F that describes concisely the most important themes and includes a page index referring to more detailed information on particular subjects.49
+The Committee recommends a short executive summary at the beginning of a company's annual report on Form 20-F that describes concisely the most important themes and includes a page index referring to more detailed information on particular subjects.

-Effective December 6, 2008, the SEC adopted amendments to Form 20-F.50 The most significant of them concern added disclosure regarding (a) changes in the issuer's auditor and (b) certain departures from U.S. corporate governance practices.
-Annex A sets forth a summary of the recent amendments.
+Effective December 6, 2008, the SEC adopted amendments to Form 20-F. The most significant of them concern added disclosure regarding (a) changes in the issuer's auditor and (b) certain departures from U.S. corporate governance practices.
+Annex A sets forth a summary of these amendments.

 2. MD&A Interpretive Release.
 New financial statements and a new MD&A will usually be the most important and extensive updates from previous disclosure that have to be prepared each year for the annual report on Form 20-F. The required content of the MD&A is summarized above in Part I.B.4.
-Reporting companies should also be mindful of SEC guidance on the MD&A that it issued in an interpretive release at the end of 2003.51 Among other things, the MD&A Interpretive Release seeks enhancements to the understandability and usefulness of the MD&A as follows:
+Reporting companies should also be mindful of SEC guidance on the MD&A that it issued in an interpretive release in 2003.
+A 2010 interpretive release provided further guidance on liquidity and capital resources disclosure in the MD&A. Among other things, the MD&A Interpretive Release and Liquidity and Capital Resources Interpretive Release seek enhancements to the understandability and usefulness of the MD&A as follows: